 Hypertext transfer protocol secure:

 An encrypted website connection that is the secure version of HTTP.
 A secure website’s URL will begin with https://.
 This is essential for online payment systems and other web pages that process private or sensitive information.
 (See also SSL Certificate).

 Infrastructure as a service (IaaS):

 A form of cloud computing that lets a user host their applications on a virtual server on shared infrastructure.
 It includes hardware and software such as servers, networks and operating systems.

 A strategy that creates a consistent experience of a brand (its ‘look and feel’) for consumers across all communication methods (channels), including advertising, PR and social media.

 Internet of Things (IoT):

-Machine Learning is a kind of Artificial Intelligence.
-Software with Machine Learning have the ability to learn from data without being programmed to.
+Machine learning is an extension of artificial intelligence.
+Software with machine learning has the ability to learn from data without being programmed to.
 In a business context, this enables effective and precise automated learning and decision-making in real-time.